Still Haven't Registered? Make Your Voting Plan, Here

 If you feel despondent — or even just confused — about the voting process, you’re not alone.
-One reason you might be feeling this way is because President Trump is doing his best to create chaos and uncertainty around the democratic process, with the goal of making people throw up their arms and just give up rather than participate.
+One reason you might be feeling this way is because President Donald Trump is doing his best to create chaos and uncertainty around the democratic process, with the goal of making people throw up their arms and just give up rather than participate.
 He has refused to fund the U.S. Postal Service, on which millions of people rely for their absentee ballots, leading to the USPS warning that even if you follow your state’s election deadlines, your ballot might be disqualified.
 He has spread lies and misinformation, including that there’s widespread voter fraud and that you can vote twice.
 (You can’t.
 Sorry.)
 Meanwhile, all along he has strongly suggested that he will not concede if he loses, which could throw the country into even more chaos.
 According to the Transition Integrity Project (TIP), an organization that convened over 100 bipartisan experts to simulate various election scenarios, contested results are likely to create widespread unrest.

 Advertisement